HangCcZ/Full-Stack-Employee-Directory/README.md

 - **Modal**: Use it to confirm employee deletion action
 - **Image Upload**: Clouindary to handle the image uploading process in employee profile creation

+## Things I forgot to do before deploying to Vercel:

+- Whitelist access on MongoDB
+- Error handling in ./pages/index caused infinite loop because `router.push(/)` is called when error occur
+- CORS is not enabled.

 ## Resources created:

 - [Frontend Layout using Figma](https://www.figma.com/file/QtY5OKXeMUcxx1cH1uZFhj/Employee-Directory---Postlight?node-id=0%3A1)